About Decker

 The Decker Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Big Horn County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Decker, Montana residents are available through the local police department and authorized providers in Big Horn County.
+Fingerprinting services for Decker, Montana residents are available through local police (where present) and authorized providers in Big Horn County.
 Services cover background checks, professional licensing, and employment screening.
+Contact local police (where present) or the Bighorn County Sheriff's Office for scheduling and fees.

 To register to vote in Decker, Montana, residents can register online through the Montana Secretary of State's website, by mail, or in person at the Big Horn County elections office.
 Montana requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Montana Secretary of State's voter lookup tool.
 For local municipal elections in Decker, contact the Big Horn County Clerk's office for schedules and ballot information.

 Property records for Decker, Montana are maintained by the Big Horn Montana Department of Revenue's Office and the Big Horn County Clerk and Recorder.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Big Horn County, including parcels in Decker.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Big Horn County Clerk and Recorder maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Montana counties provide online property record searches through their county websites.
-For in-person requests, visit the Big Horn County offices at the county courthouse.
 The Big Horn County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Decker, Montana residents are available through both county and state offices.
 The Montana Department of Public Health and Human Services, Vital Records, located in Helena, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Montana.
 Orders can be placed online, by mail, or in person.
 Locally, the Big Horn County Clerk's office issues marriage licenses and maintains marriage records for Big Horn County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.